-Pamoja (online DP education - extra fees apply)
+Pamoja (online DP education - additional fees apply)

-Pamoja Education offers high quality online courses for IB students.
-Students undertaking studies through Pamoja will have the opportunity to learn with independence, space, and control over their own learning.
-They will do so with the assistance of a Pamoja-based teacher who will deliver the content and assessment, under the continual supervision of Chatsworth's Online Course Coordinator.
+Pamoja Education offers high quality online courses in the IB Diploma.
+Students undertaking studies through Pamoja will have the opportunity to learn with independence, space and control over their own learning, and will do so with the assistance of Pamoja-based teacher who will deliver the content and assessment, under the supervision of Chatsworth's Online Course Coordinator.
 The offering of Pamoja courses will afford students greater choice in the study of languages and humanities subjects, and offers a progressive and flexible manner of study.
 Subjects undertaken through Pamoja follow the full IB curriculum and assessment model.

-Chatsworth students are offered the opportunity of taking one of the following Pamoja online courses in Years 12 &13:
+Chatsworth Year 12 students are offered the opportunity of taking one of the following Pamoja online courses:

-- · Mandarin Ab initio SL
+- Mandarin Ab initio SL

 - French Ab initio SL

 - Spanish B SL

 - Psychology SL/HL

 - Business Management SL/HL

-Please note that taking a Pamoja course incurs an extra fee, although the school will subsidise part of the total course cost.
-In an unusual case such as a transfer student from another school and/or country where the student is required to take a second Pamoja online course, the family will have to bear the full course fees for the additional course.
+When a student opts to do a Pamoja course, the school partially subsidises the course fee and parents are responsible for the remainder of the fee.
+In an unusual case such as a transfer student from another school and/or country where the student is required to take a second Pajoma online course, the family will bear the full course fees for the additional course.